 Did you know leads are 40% more likely to book you if you start with a client meeting?
-Follow these six tips to supercharge your client meetings & get more business.
+Follow these six tips to supercharge your client meetings and get more business.

 As independent business owners, you know successful client meetings are essential to your business.
-They help qualify projects and clients; allow you to shine a spotlight on what you do best; and—most importantly—help you book more business.
+Introductory meetings help qualify projects and clients; allow you to shine a spotlight on what you do best; and—most importantly—help you book more business.

 Just how much more?
 According to our research, clients are 40% more likely to book you if you meet with them.
-Once you book your clients, meetings are key to delivering your services successfully as well.
+Once you book your clients, successful meetings are key to delivering your services effectively and building a strong relationship well.

 We’ve put together six tips for scheduling and running successful client meetings, along with advice for specific meeting types.
-Start getting more out of your meetings!
+Start getting more out of your meetings—and more clients!